 Criterion score: 0 info

-2017 catch was 28,310 t, higher than both the recent average (26,550 t) and the 2017 Total Allowable Catch (28,000 t), although it is below Maximum Sustainable Yield (37,082 t).
+After peaking at 60,000 tonnes in the 1960s, landings of northern albacore declined to 37,000t in 2006 and reached the historical minimum of around 15,000t in 2009.
+Preliminary 2018 catch was 29,363t, higher than the recent average (around 27,000t) but below the 2018 Total Allowable Catch (33,600t) and Maximum Sustainable Yield (37,082 t).
 The Harvest Control Rule adopted in 2018 is expected to maintain the stock in a good state with at least 60% probability.
-Since the establishment of the TAC in the year 2001, catch has remained substantially below the limit in all but four years, which might have accelerated rebuilding over the last decade.
+Since the establishment of the TAC in 2001, catch has remained substantially below the limit in all but four years, which might have accelerated rebuilding over the last decade.